putyourlightson/craft-blitz/docs/README.md

 Warming the cache will flush the cache and add a job to the queue to recache all of the pages.

 ### Refresh Expired Cache
-Refreshing expired cache will refresh all cached pages that have expired, or that contain elements that have expired (applies to elements with future post and expiry dates).
+Refreshing expired cache will refresh all cached pages that have expired, or that contain Elements that have expired (applies to Elements with future post and expiry dates).
 Cache duration and expiry dates can be specified in the [config settings](#config-settings) and the [template specific options](#template-specific-options).

-### Refresh Flagged Cache
+### Refresh Tagged Cache
-Refreshing flagged cache will refresh all cached pages that were associated with the provided flags using the `flags` parameter in the [template specific options](#template-specific-options).
+Refreshing tagged cache will refresh all cached pages that were associated with the provided tags using the `tags` parameter in the [template specific options](#template-specific-options).

 ![Utility](images/utility-2.0.0.png)

 ## Console Commands

-The following console commands with the functionality described above are also available.
+Every cache utility function above is also available as a console command.

 ```
 ./craft blitz/cache/clear